Skip to main content

 Notificationโ€‹

-Visualized as the colored vertical bar on the appointment.
-Indicates if there are existing notifications for the appointment (coming from the back office) in the notifications component.
+Shown as the colored vertical bar on the appointment.
+It signals that the appointment has notifications (coming from the back office) in the notifications component.

 Notification indicator